intro2r/intro2r/unit2/matrices-and-dataframes.md

 Dataframes are also two-dimensional objects.
 But, unlike matrices, dataframes can include columns of any data type.

+Techically, data frames are a type of list where every part (i.e., column) of the list has same length.
+A data frame is therefore a rectangular list.

 Data frames area akin to the usual "observations and variables" model that most statistical software uses.
 They are also similar to database tables.

 So, each row of a data frame should represent an observation and the elements in a given row represent information about that observation.
 Each column has all the information about a particular variable for the entire data set.